How formation time-scales affect the period dependence of the transition between rocky super-Earths and gaseous sub-Neptunes and implications for $\eta_\oplus$: Scenario 1: Rocky Planets as the Stripped Cores of Hot Neptunes

 Figure \ref{valleyfig} summarizes the results from this grid of models.
 At lower levels of irradiation $\lesssim$100 $F_{\mathrm{\oplus}}$ and larger radii $\gtrsim$ 1.5$R_{\mathrm{\oplus}}$ we find the population of gas rich sub-Neptunes which have resisted photo-evaporation.
 These are the most abundant population of exoplanets found by {\it Kepler} \cp{Petigura2013a,Burke2015} and our model predicts that planets in this size range typically have moderate gas envelopes composing $\sim$1-10\% of their total mass \cp{Lopez2014}.
 Meanwhile, at higher levels of irradiation and smaller sizes we find the population of bare rocky cores that have had their envelopes completely stripped away by photo-evaporation.
 These are the planets that we are interested in here, and we will discuss the features of this population more below.
 Finally, in between these two populations there is a narrow ``evaporation valley" in which our model and other evaporation models \cp[e.g.,][]{Owen2013,Jin2014}, predict that planets should be relatively rare.
-Although it is not the focus of this paper, the evaporation valley is also a key prediction of these models, which may be diagnostic in constraining the formation and composition of sub-Neptunes and super-Earths, particularly whether they contain large amounts of water or other volatiles ices that formed beyond the snow-line \cp{Lopez2013}.
+Although it is not the focus of this paper, the evaporation valley is also a key prediction of these models, which may be diagnostic in constraining the formation and composition of sub-Neptunes and super-Earths, particularly whether they contain large amounts of water or other volatiles ices that formed beyond the snow-line \cp{Lopez2013,Owen2013}.
+Indeed, using updated stellar parameters from the CKS survey \cp{Petigura2017,Johnson2017} of {\it Kepler} host stars \ct{Fulton2017} recently found convincing evidence for the existence of this valley or gap in the radius distribution of {\it Kepler} planets with orbital periods $\lesssim$50 days around Sun-like stars.
+Morever, \ct{Owen2017} and \ct{Jin2017} subsequently showed that the observed valley seen by \ct{Fulton2017} is well reproduced by photo-evaporation similar to those used here.

 In Figure \ref{evapfig} we have isolated the sample of stripped rocky cores in order to focus in on the features of this population.
 Here we can clearly see that the maximum size of stripped rocky planets produced by photo-evaporation increases with the incident flux a planet receives, and therefore decreases with increasing orbital period.
 This is because planets with more massive rocky cores are more resistant to photo-evaporation and therefore require greater irradiation to lose their envelopes. \ct{Lopez2013} showed that the incident flux necessary for a planet to lose its envelope scales roughly as $F_{\mathrm{p}} \propto M_{\mathrm{core}}^{2.4}$.
 Therefore at higher fluxes planets with more massive cores can be stripped, and these more massive cores are correspondingly larger.
 At fixed composition, the radius of Earth-like rocky planets scale roughly as $R_{\mathrm{p}} \propto M_{\mathrm{p}}^{1/3.7}$ \cp{Zeng2016}.
 Combining these two factors then, we would expect that if the rocky planet population is primarily produced by photo-evaporative stripping of sub-Neptunes then the transition radius between rocky and non-rocky planets should scale roughly as $R_{\mathrm{trans}} \propto F_{\mathrm{p}}^{0.11}$, which is consistent with what we see in Figures \ref{valleyfig} and \ref{evapfig}.